Paper Scoring Resources

 The following scenarios are meant as a training tool to help scorers test their understanding of VolleyWrite and to provide practice for correcting errors.

-Read the scenario, then download the Windows match file, open the match in VolleyWrite and make the proper correction.
+First, read the scenario, then download the Windows match file.
+(This is a zip file that you will download and extract all).
+Double click the match once it has been extracted to open it in VolleyWrite.
+Now you can make the proper correction.
 (This is not possible on the iPad right now.)

 And finally, if you were not able to correct the problem, use the video link to see how the problem could be corrected.